belodetek/black.box/src/README.md

 # main
 This is the application, which runs on `black.box` devices.
+This code purposefully does not contain OpenVPN configuration, API back-end, deployment scripts, etc. as these are usually crafted for each specific purpose.
+It should however give an idea of how the OpenVPN client is driven by the Python program and what inputs/outputs it expects.

 <hr>
 <p align="center">&copy; 2016 <a href="http://ab77.github.io/">belodetek</a></p>